NumberRaptor482/MAZE_ROS/README.md

 **Remote commands:**

-`make deploy` - stops, rebuilds and restarts persistent container on the remote machine
+`make deploy` - syncs files, stops, rebuilds and restarts persistent container on the remote machine

 `make deploy-nc` - same as above, but with remote colon cache directories removed

 `make deploy-rebuild` - same as above, but completely rebuilds without remote docker or colcon cache (takes a long time)

+`make deploy-loc` - (UNIMPLEMENTED) transfers existing docker image from host to remote and runs it (use with build/run to compile on host)

 `make attach-r` - attaches to bash shell in relevant container on remote machine

-`make attach-orin` - attaches SSH session to the AGX Orin itself (outside of container)
+`make attach-metal` - attaches SSH session to the Orin's OS (outside of container)

 `make stop-r` - stops relevant container on remote machine and disables persistence